US Fed faces balancing act in delivering rate cut | Malay Mail

-WASHINGTON, Oct 30 — The Federal Reserve is widely expected to announce its third interest rate cut of the year yesterday, another move to help bolster a softening American economy.
+WASHINGTON, Oct 30 — The Federal Reserve is widely expected to announce its third interest rate cut of the year today but a solid economic growth report complicates the picture and likely will produce a split decision.

+As President Donald Trump’s trade war with China has hit manufacturing and created uncertainty that together with concerns about Brexit have slammed the brakes on investment, economists expected another move from the Fed to help bolster a softening American economy.

+But GDP in the July-September quarter was surprisingly solid, growing 1.9 per cent, boosted by a strong housing sector and healthy consumer spending.

-But where will it go from there?
-Markets will be watching intensely for clues, leaving to central bank chief Jerome Powell the delicate task of managing investor expectations.
+That adds strength to the voices calling on the central bank to pause to see how things play out and Fed chief Jerome Powell faces an even more delicate task of explaining the decision and managing investor expectations about the next steps.

-The Fed is due announce its decision at 1800 GMT, and Powell scheduled to hold a news conference 30 minutes later.
+The Fed announcement is due at 1800 GMT, and Powell scheduled to hold a news conference 30 minutes later.

-President Donald Trump today resumed his regular schedule of bashing the central bank on Twitter, saying it “doesn’t have a clue!”
+Alongside the complex economic picture, policymakers also face relentless pressure from Trump who has kept up a steady campaign bashing the central bank, saying on Twitter this week that it “doesn’t have a clue!”

 “We have unlimited potential, only held back by the Federal Reserve.”

+The Fed so far has rolled back two of the four increases implemented last year in the key borrowing rate when the economy seemed to be strengthening, before the tariff battles with China and Europe began to slow activity and freeze investment.

-But the president’s demands notwithstanding, some influential voices are calling for a pause in the stimulus so the Fed can assess global economic and trade developments, which may improve.
+The president’s demands for more stimulus notwithstanding, some influential voices are calling for a pause so the Fed can assess global economic and trade developments.

-But those developments could just as easily turn sour and economic data in recent weeks have sent more worrying signals, which means Powell will have to balance whether to signal a pause in rate cuts or hint that the central bank will continue the easing cycle.
+But those developments could just as easily turn sour, which means Powell will have to balance whether to signal a pause in rate cuts or hint that the central bank will continue the easing cycle.

 “Unfortunately, I think clear communication by Jay Powell to the markets has been a bit of a challenge for him, particularly when he speaks extemporaneously or off the cuff,” Kathy Bostjancic, chief US financial economist at Oxford Economics, told AFP.